ThorstenSuckow/relfield/README.md

 Note:
 JSON:API defines itself to be always backwards compatible.For this reason, any mentioning of the JSON:API in this document won't refer to a specific version.

-The following examples show unencoded [ and ] and : and + characters in query strings simply for readability.
+The following examples show unencoded [ and ] and : characters in query strings simply for readability.
 In practice, these characters must be percent-encoded, per the requirements in RFC 3986.

-When using the +additionalField syntax in the query string, the "+" must be percent-encoded as "%2B".
 ```

 ## URI